I chatted with Loni Anderson about her time on “WKRP In Cincinnati” and the legacy of other MTM Productions.

-Are you excited about The Mid-Atlantic Nostalgia Convention this week in Hunt Valley?
+Are you excited about The Mid-Atlantic Nostalgia Convention September 12th-14th in Hunt Valley?

 I am!
 I love coming to these shows and seeing all my old pals.
 Stefanie Powers, RJ, Morgan Fairchild, Barbara Eden.
 I call Barbara and I the giggle sisters.
 We met doing Bob Hope specials years ago.
 We’ve continued that friendship for years.
 More importantly, we get to come and see the fans and reminisce.
 It’s a kick!

-Loni Anderson will be a guest at this weeks Mid-Atlantic Nostalgia Convention in Hunt Valley!
+Loni Anderson will be a guest at the Mid-Atlantic Nostalgia Convention in Hunt Valley on September 12th-14th!